 If you think the Face ID is the ultimate shield for data security, then it’s not so.
 When your iPhone restarts, it requests the passcode instead of the Face or Touch ID.
 Also, anyone can access the iCloud Keychain password manager, approve Apple Pay or authenticate anything using the passcode.

 So, don’t stick to your six-digit numeric passcode.
 Go for longer, trickier alphanumeric passcodes that are more challenging to crack.
 You can easily set an alphanumeric passcode on your iPhone.
-Also, modify the Auto-Lock to 30 seconds under the Display & Brightness settings.
+Also, you can modify Auto-Lock to 30 seconds under the Display & Brightness settings.
 It will ensure that your phone is never left unlocked for an extended period.
 If you are facing issues with your iPhone Auto-Lock , we got you covered.

 2. Don’t type passwords in public